Comedies are my pride and joy, I find humour in many things, and movies are definitely no exception.

 I can almost guarantee that 90% of the readers have never heard of this movie.
 I think that is one of the reasons it makes it near the top of my list.
 As a spoof of kung fu movies, this takes it to the next level as a backyard film.
-The amount of puns it has to give, and knowing all the same as it shoves them on your plate would be enough to let a stand up comic have to take a breath.
+The number of puns it has to give, and knowing all the same as it shoves them on your plate would be enough to let a stand-up comic have to take a breath.

 I am often asked what my favourite movie is.
 I find that to be one of the hardest questions as there are so many that could be classified as my favourite.
-I took the time to think of it more, and came to the conclusion that I have to look at it at another angle.
+I took the time to think of it more and came to the conclusion that I have to look at it from another angle.
 What if I were stuck on an island, with nothing but a TV, and 1 movie without thinking of how I got there or how I am to power these devices.
 The movie would be on repeat till the day I either find myself getting off the island, or starving to death because I am scared to eat anything on said island.
 And that would be Robin Hood: Med in Tights.
-It stands on top because of the amount of times I have watched it with out so much as a yawn of boredom.
+It stands on top because of the number of times I have watched it without so much as a yawn of boredom.
 The acting is brilliant, and the humour is clean (for the most part).